sansevieria varieties

 D. trifasciata is the most popular snake plant species in cultivation.
 Up until very recently, the species was known as Sansevieria trifasciata and is still commonly referred to by this name by many growers.

-This snake plants variety is native to the equatorial region of West Africa but is now found thriving in containers and gardens throughout the world.
+This snake plant variety is native to the equatorial region of West Africa but is now found thriving in containers and gardens throughout the world.
 It has been developed into several attractive cultivars.
 The following options are all known to make wonderful houseplants

 Dracaena trifasciata